RobotRoberto/SavingKidsFromToxicity/README.md

 ## Dataset

-We retrieved our dataset from a Kaggle competition : ["https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge"](Toxic Comments).
+We retrieved our dataset from a Kaggle competition : ["https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge"] (Toxic Comments).
 Using the dataset, we found interesting trends within the content of toxic comments, so we also created word clouds of comments.

 ## Visualization and Initial Testing